Different color sand in a wooden box.

 Tools and Techniques

-If you want to add some texture to things, try sprinkling sand lightly over glue or paint.
-Its a great way to give things a bit of a sandy feel thats perfect for making beaches or deserts in your art.
-Just take your time and dont rush it.
+If you want to add some texture to things, try mixing sand with glue to create a puffy, textured paint for unique surfaces, or sprinkle sand lightly over glue or paint.
+To create sand paintings, apply glue to paper, cover it with sand, and shake off the excess for patterns or pictures.
+You can also make impressions of hands in damp sand and decorate them with shells.
+It’s a great way to give things a bit of a sandy feel that’s perfect for making beaches or deserts in your art.
+Just take your time and don’t rush it.

 Fun Projects to Try